 Allow me to summarize here.

-STI ETF is a good investment option, but it is not the only option for retail investors.
+The STI ETF is a good investment option, but it is not the only option for retail investors.

 It’s perfectly fine if you believe in passive investing as an investing strategy, but you probably need to redefine what is “passive”.
-On the other hand, you may learn more about the importance of asset allocation than blindly putting your faith to ETFs.
+On the other hand, you should learn more about the importance of asset allocation than blindly putting your faith to ETFs.

 I am sure you have some opinions on this, why not leave your comment below and let’s take this discussion further.